Code-Institute-Submissions/CI-MS2-InteractiveFrontend/README.md

 #### 1.2) Wireframes

-The wireframes for the pages in the project can be found [here](wireframes/Wireframes-Milestone-2.pdf).
+The wireframes for the pages in the project can be found [here](wireframes/Wireframes-Milestone-2-New.pdf).
+Late in the project, the language-toggle was redesigned.
+For completeness, I include the earlier version of the wireframes [here](wireframes/Wireframes-Milestone-2.pdf).

 #### 1.3) Features

 Functional system for registering and displaying calendar events with directions to locations.

 Bilingual content.
+The author is published in multiple languages, so an international option in English is available.

 Information on all published novels by the author, including links for further discussion on social media.